Supporting children and young people with autism spectrum disorder (ASD)

 |

-Providing the right support for students with autism spectrum disorder can significantly change their learning outcomes and their relationships.
+Providing the right support for students with autism can significantly change their learning outcomes and their relationships.

-- The ASD guidelines that shape our approach
+- The autism guidelines that shape our approach

 - Professional learning for people supporting students with autism

-Autism spectrum disorder (ASD) is experienced differently by everyone who has it.
+Autism is experienced differently by everyone who has it.
 Children and students often need support in communicating, interacting and taking in information.
 Their strengths may include visual and spatial skills, non-verbal problem solving and both visual and auditory memory.

 Educators should work with the student’s individual strengths and interests in early childhood education and at school.

-The Autism Spectrum Disorder Guideline is the basis for working with people who have ASD in schools and the community.
+The autism guideline is the basis for working with autistic people in schools and the community.
 It’s a constantly updated ‘living guideline’.

-Intensive early intervention for children and students on the spectrum has significant benefits.
+Intensive early intervention for autistic children and students has significant benefits.
 The guideline recommends:

-- intervention and support as soon as possible
+- supportive accommodations and adjustments as soon as possible

 - responsive services for children, families and whānau